danielpclark/webpacker-rs/README.md

     <script src="public{{ manifest.get("application.js") }}"></script>

-Note the manifest value will have a preceeding slash so you don't need one after the folder name `public`.
+_Note the manifest value will have a preceeding slash so you don't need one after the folder name `public`.
+Also it would be nicer to create a helper method for yourself that precedes your asset with concatenation of `public` or whatever directory name you choose to serve it under._

-Do this preferred way means you should have the folder `/public/packs/*` routed something like:
+Doing this preferred way means you should have the folder `/public/packs/*` routed with something like this:

 ```rust
 pub fn router() -> Router {